New traveller – such an optimistic, lovely category I’d sometime love to find myself back into!

 After our first six months of full-time travel, we stopped making reservations because we realized that everywhere we went, even if we thought it was the “middle of nowhere”, had unique things to offer that could easily fill up a week or two.
 Flexibility allows you to take your time and enjoy each place.

-Life Riding Shotgun is a family travel blog about an adventurous family of 5 traveling the USA in an RV.
+– Tip provided by Life Riding Shotgun, a family travel blog about an adventurous family of 5 traveling the USA in an RV.

 9. Be open